ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 Law.Ti=Jurisdiction and Governing Law

-Law.1.sec=This {_Agreement} will be governed by and construed in accordance with the laws of {Law.State.the}, without regard to the principles of conflict of laws.
+Law.Applicable.sec=This {_Agreement} will be governed by and construed in accordance with the laws of {Law.State.the}, without regard to the principles of conflict of laws.

-Law.2.sec=Any dispute, claim or controversy arising out of or relating to this {_Agreement} or the breach, termination, enforcement, interpretation or validity thereof, including the determination of the scope or applicability of this {_Agreement} to arbitrate, shall be determined by arbitration in {Arbitration.Seat.Geo} before one arbitrator.
+Law.Dispute.sec=Any dispute, claim or controversy arising out of or relating to this {_Agreement} or the breach, termination, enforcement, interpretation or validity thereof, including the determination of the scope or applicability of this {_Agreement} to arbitrate, shall be determined by arbitration in {Arbitration.Seat.Geo} before one arbitrator.
 The arbitration shall be administered by JAMS pursuant to its Comprehensive Arbitration Rules and Procedures {Arb.Rule.Option.sec}.

 Arb.Rule.Option.Alt1.sec={Arb.Rule.Option.JAMS-Expedited.sec}